nest/nest-simulator/doc/examples/multimeter_file.rst

                        params={"spike_times": numpy.array([15.0, 25.0, 55.0])})

-Next, We connect the spike generators to the neuron with ``Connect``.
+Next, We connect the spike generators to the neuron with :py:func:`.Connect`.
 Synapse specifications can be provided in a dictionary.
 In this example of a conductance-based neuron, the synaptic weight ``weight`` is given in nS.
 Note that the values are  positive for excitatory stimulation and negative